ErvinTyx/Assignment-Integrative-Programming/refence.md

 `php artisan migrate`
 is to run the database migration (aka save or commit)

+`php artisan migrate:fresh --seed` is to drop every table and reapply every migrations and seeding

 `php artisan migrate:rollback --step=<n>`
 is to undo the changes to the database that save, n means the number times to revert

 #### To make seeder
 To seed the database with records
 `php artisan migrate --seed` or we can run `php artisan db:seed`

+To seed a specific file
+`php artisan db:seed --class=PostSeeder`

 we can create a new seeder class by using
 `php artisan make:seeder <class_name>`